 - Can I apply for a second Work and Holiday visa?

-You will be able to book an appointment online to lodge a Work and Holiday (subclass 462) visa through the VFS website from 8 am on 1 August 2017.
+Appointments can be made online to lodge a Work and Holiday (subclass 462) visa through the VFS website.
 Once you have successfully booked an appointment you will have to attend the Australian Visa Application Centre (AVAC) in person to submit your application.

 There is no limit on the number of second Work and Holiday visas that can be granted in any programme year.
 See Question 23 for more information on eligibility for a second Work and Holiday visa.

 The Subclass 462 Work and Holiday visa allows participants to engage in cultural exchange and tourism.
 In addition, the visa allows the holder to: